 Mode: This shows the payment instrument used for making the payment.
 For Example Credit Card, Debit Card, Netbanking, Cash, Cheque, Etc. This proves to be beneficial in knowing the most used payment instrument and providing additional payment facilities.

-Actions: This tab here lets you take certain actions against a transaction such as viewing the event, viewing the receipt for the payment made, Sending the receipt to the customer for the event transaction, Availing the purchase made (i.e enabling the ticket purchased), and to add any comments associated to the event transaction if needed.
+Actions: This tab here lets you take certain actions against a transaction such as viewing the event, viewing the receipt for the payment made, Sending the receipt to the customer for the event transaction, Refunding the amount to the customer, Availing the purchase made (i.e enabling the ticket purchased), and to add any comments associated to the event transaction if needed.